-Each mL of ophthalmic solution contains olopatadine hydrochloride 2.22 mg equivalent to olopatadine 2 mg.
+Each mL of ophthalmic solution contains 2.22 mg of olopatadine hydrochloride equivalent to 2 mg of olopatadine.
 Nonmedicinal ingredients: benzalkonium chloride (as preservative), dibasic sodium phosphate, edetate disodium, povidone, sodium chloride, hydrochloric acid/sodium hydroxide (to adjust pH), and purified water.

 How should I use this medication?